 ACAD 109: MAJOR EXPLORATION

 This course is designed to assist undeclared or exploring students in deciding on a college major.
 Students will utilize assessments and exercises to examine their personalities, values, interests, strengths, and goals, and use self-knowledge to identify potential majors.
 Students will also learn how academic majors translate into careers and how to research career options.

 *Free, voluntary course only eligible for credit to first semester Boise State students.

 An introduction to Boise State as a learner.
 Primary objectives are to inform and share awareness to first-semester students about success tips, tools, and services that enhance their transition, social integration, and academic persistence.
-Emphasis of the course is on students understanding the Boise State campus and culture, becoming familiar with Blackboard navigation, and developing skills and competencies to be stronger, more successful students in their first year and beyond.
+Emphasis of the course is on students understanding the Boise State campus and culture, becoming familiar with Canvas navigation, and developing skills and competencies to be stronger, more successful students in their first year and beyond.